superbrothers/kubernetes-docs/kubectl_delete.md

 ```
       --all                     Delete all resources, including uninitialized ones, in the namespace of the specified resource types.
+  -A, --all-namespaces          If present, list the requested object(s) across all namespaces.
+Namespace in current context is ignored even if specified with --namespace.
       --cascade                 If true, cascade the deletion of the resources managed by this resource (e.g. Pods created by a ReplicationController).
 Default true. (default true)
       --field-selector string   Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
   -f, --filename strings        containing the resource to delete.